We are funded by our readers and may receive a commission when you buy using links on our site.

 Below you’ll find the criteria used to assess the VPNs we review.
 It’s essential to be consistent across the board so that our reviews are reasonably objective and that we’re not comparing apples to oranges.
 For that reason, we have made our criteria public.

-• Speed – Speed is one of the most crucial factors for any VPN.
+• Speed - Speed is one of the most crucial factors for any VPN.
 Aside from being annoying, slow speeds can prevent you from streaming or even browsing the web.
-To make sure we address this issue, all of our recommended VPNs scored very high in our most recent speed tests.
+To make sure we address this issue, all of our recommended VPNs scored very high in our most recent speed tests .

 • Apps & ease of use – More people than ever are using VPNs today and for more varied reasons than ever too.
 So app design and its ease-of-use is becoming critical.
 We look at the client apps’ UI, the features they provide, the supported operating systems, and their complexity.

-• Streaming services – Accessing streaming sites over VPN is becoming rather tricky.
+• Streaming services – Accessing streaming sites over VPN is becoming rather complicated.
 But many VPN providers claim to work with streaming sites – with varying degrees of success.
 Before recommending a VPN provider for streaming, we test VPNs against a range of popular streaming services, including Netflix, Amazon Prime Video, BBC iPlayer, HBO Max, Disney+, Hulu, and more.

 • Torrenting – Many VPN users are avid file-sharers as well.
 But not all VPN providers allow P2P file-sharing over their network, while others go as far as providing dedicated P2P servers.
 We look at each VPN’s policy on torrenting and test each one to see how well they handle file-sharing.
 Any VPN we recommend for torrenting will be equipped with a kill switch.